-The Medieval Studies Program offers an interdisciplinary undergraduate major and minor focused on the period from the fall of Rome (C. 5th century A.D.) to roughly the year 1500.
-It also offers a certificate to undergraduate students in the School of Foreign Service.
+The Medieval Studies Program offers an interdisciplinary undergraduate A.B.
+Degree in Medieval Studies and minor focused on the period from the fall of Rome (C. 5th century A.D.) to roughly the year 1500.
+It also offers a certificate to undergraduate students in both the School of Foreign Service and McDonough School of Business.
 The program focuses on a historical and cultural period in which Georgetown University has particular strengths, not only in Western but also in Middle Eastern and Asian cultures, across many disciplines, ranging from art and music to philosophy, from literature and history to theology, from China to the Middle East to Europe.

 The Middle Ages in Europe and the corresponding periods in the Middle East and Asia were seminal periods in the narrative of modern culture, and eras of extraordinary interchange between East and West, especially in technology, literature, science, education, and trade.
 The Middle Ages saw the growth and spread of Christianity, the spread of Buddhism to East and Southeast Asia, the establishment of the Hindu synthesis in South Asia, the remarkable rise, spread, and civilization of Islam, the codification of common law; the development of business law and ethics; the establishment of the first secular schools of medicine and law; the invention of banking; the rediscovery of Aristotle in the West, the rise of vernacular literatures, art, and music; and the establishment of the university, among many other developments that have had a lasting impact on the world’s cultures.

 Medieval Studies majors may choose either of two tracks.